jborean93/pypsrp/README.md

 There are 4 main components that are in use within this library;

 * `Transport`: Handles the raw transport of messages to and from the server
-* `Conection`: Handles the protocol connection details and how to interact with the transport, used by the Shell to issue commands
+* `Connection`: Handles the protocol connection details and how to interact with the transport, used by the Shell to issue commands
 * `Shell`: Handles the WSMV or PSRP protocol details used to create the remote shell that processes are run on
 * `Process`: Runs the process or script within a shell